cleanlab/cleanlab/docs/source/index.rst

 Introduction
 ============

-**Cleanlab automatically identifies potential label errors in your dataset and corrects them for you.**
+**Cleanlab automatically find and fix errors in your ML datasets.**

 | This reduces manual work needed to fix data issues and helps train reliable ML models on partially mislabeled datasets.
 Cleanlab has already found thousands of `label errors <https://labelerrors.com>`_ in ImageNet, MNIST and other popular ML benchmarking datasets, so let's get started with yours!